HiraSardar123/Scientific-Calculator-in-java/README.md

 Visualize your calculations clearly on the expansive, multi-line display showcasing up to 10 digits.
 Correct minor errors swiftly with the dedicated "DEL" button.
 Navigate between positive and negative values instantly with the "+/-" button.
-Explore alternative calculation modes with the versatile "MODE" button.

 ## Key Operational Note: